• Skip to primary navigation

 Barley or bulgar is another good addition to make this turkey soup more hearty.

-The Right Tools & Expert Recomendations
+The Right Tools & Expert Recommendations

 As with every recipe, having the right tools gives you the best chance for success.
 To make the best homemade soup, you'll need: